pokgak/pokgak.github.io/content/articles/k8s-cluster-access-tailscale.md

 ![Full flow](images/k8s-external-dns-tailscale.png)

 I recently setup a local kubernetes in my home network to play with and one of the issues that I faced is that it is hard to access the services inside the cluster from my laptop.
-I don't have a load-balancer setup in my setup so everytime I want to access a service from laptop, I'll have to run `kubectl port-forward`.
+I don't have a load-balancer in my setup so everytime I want to access a service from my laptop, I'll have to run `kubectl port-forward` first before using the localhost address to access it.
 It works but it's annoying.

-Usually, in cloud environments like AWS you would setup an ingress-controller that will provision a load balancer for you and use that load balancer to expose your services inside the cluster to the internet using Ingress resources.
+Usually in cloud environments like AWS, you would setup an [ingress-controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) that will provision a load balancer for you and use that load balancer to expose your services inside the cluster to the internet using Ingress resources.
 Your incoming traffic from the internet will then be routed through the load balancer into your cluster onto your pods.
 Unfortunately, you don't get the same thing when hosting your cluster locally outside of the cloud environment.
 You have to manually configure your network to allow access from the internet.

 ### So what options do we have?

-One option that we can have is to use a Service with type NodePort to use the host port and access the pods using the host IP, this will allow access to services inside the cluster to your local network but still no internet.
+One way we can do it is to use a Service with type NodePort to use the host port and access the pods using the host IP, this will allow access to services inside the cluster to your local network but still not from the internet.
 To allow access from the internet, you'll have to open a port on your router to route to the host IP from the NodePort service.

 I'm not a fan of opening my home network to the internet.
 Home routers is infamous for being vulnerable and easily exploitable.
 I don't want mine to be part of a new legion of botnets that will [break a new record for biggest DDoS attack](https://blog.cloudflare.com/cloudflare-mitigates-record-breaking-71-million-request-per-second-ddos-attack/).
 Using the NodePort service type also is not that great.
 With NodePort service, you'll have to specify the node IP to access along with the port assigned and your traffic will always go to that node and the pods running on it.
 More reason on why NodePort is a bad idea on [StackOverflow](https://devops.stackexchange.com/a/17084).